SlavaMelanko/cpp20/README.md

 > :clock1: The term coroutine was introduced by Melvin Conway in 1958.

-:bookmark: Coroutines are generalised functions that:
+:bulb: Coroutines are generalised functions that:

 - Can suspend execution
 - Return an intermediate value